moondg/332project/README.md

 - Seeking useful librarys for implementing this project
 - Reading gRPC Docs

+### Week2

+#### Progress in the week
+- Configured project setting with *Metals, sbt, ScalaCheck*
+- Pseudo code based on merge sort
+- Design K-way merge using tournament tree between compute nodes
+- Apply Week1 feedback
+- Design network interaction

 #### Goal of the next week
 [@문동균](https://github.com/moondg)
-- Study how to perform distribution sort
-- Design key-value parsing
+- Pseudo code for K-way merge
+- Pseudo code for IO
-- Design abstact structure of sorting (Sort/Partition, Shuffle)
+- Design abstact structure of sorting (Shuffle)

 [@배재륜](https://github.com/bjr7000)
-- Study how to perform distribution sort
 - Study how to use multiple cores with scala
+- Pseudo code for key-value parsing
-- Design abstact structure of sorting (Merge, Sampling)
+- Design abstact structure of sorting (Sampling)

 [@이윤혁](https://github.com/a-nodi)
 - Study how to use gRPC
-- Design network interaction of master and worker node

 ## Workflow
 Workflow based on TDD (Test Driven Development)